Andrei Konchalovsky’s Searing Indictment of a Khrushchev Era Massacre.

 The Political System.

-As Lyuda frantically tries to find her daughter, she begins to question the only political system she has known.
+As Lyuda frantically tries to find her daughter, she questions the only political system she has known.
 Konchalovsky, who is always far more at home in his mother tongue than in English, gives us no easy answers and as Lyuda, Yuliya Vysotskaya commands the screen always.